MixReasoning: Switching Modes to Think: More Implementation Details

-\paragraph{Evaluation Metrics} For all models, we generate responses on 4 A100 80G GPUs.
-We report results using the flexible-match metric.
-Specifically, we first extract the value enclosed within \verb|\|boxed\{\}.
-If no such boxed answer is found, we default to using the last digit in the response as the final answer.
-All results in Table~\ref{tbl:main} are the mean over 5 independent runs.
-Following prior work~\citep{ma2025cot}, we set the maximum tokens for QwQ-32B-Preview~\citep{team2024qwq} to 4192 on the GSM8K dataset, and 8192 on the MATH-500 and AIME24 datasets at inference time.
-For the recent state-of-the-art open-source models Qwen3-8B and Qwen3-14B~\citep{qwen-3}, we set the maximum tokens to 16384 for all three benchmarks.
+~ \paragraph{Evaluation Metrics} For all models and benchmarks, we use vLLM~\citep{kwon2023efficient} to generate responses on a single node with 4 H100 GPUs.
+We observe non-trivial variance in reasoning performance across random seeds (e.g., due to sampling and optimization stochasticity).
+To obtain stable and reliable comparisons, we therefore average over multiple runs and report the corresponding mean for \texttt{pass@1} and the number of tokens.
+All results in Table~\ref{exp:main} and Table~\ref{exp:baselines} are reported as the mean over five independent runs.
+For all models and benchmarks, we set the maximum generation length to 16{,}384 tokens, with temperature $0.6$, top-$p$ $0.95$, and top-$k$ $20$.
+This configuration provides enough budget for long-form reasoning while keeping generation cost manageable.

+For evaluation prompts, we adopt their default chat template for DeepSeek-R1-7B, Qwen3-8B, Qwen3-14B, and QwQ-32B.
+The prompt is adopted as follows.

+The above prompt is used for math-oriented benchmarks, including GSM8K, AIME24, and MATH500.
+For multiple-choice QA benchmarks (e.g., GPQA-Diamond and CommonsenseQA), we use the following prompt format to ensure the model outputs a single explicit option:

+\paragraph{Training Setting} We use low-rank adaptation (LoRA)~\citep{hu2022lora} to distill the non-thinking mode.
+Our default training set is derived from DeepScaleR~\citep{luo2025deepscaler}, a collection of $\sim$40K competition-style mathematics problems compiled from AIME (1984--2023), AMC, Omni-MATH, and Still.
+Each example contains a question, a worked solution, and a final answer enclosed in \texttt{\textbackslash boxed\{\}}.
+We retain only the questions as prompts.
+For each query, we sample 10 short-chain responses from Qwen3-14B using the default sampling hyperparameters~\citep{yang2025qwen3}.
+We then filter the candidates by answer correctness and select the shortest correct response as supervision; queries with no correct candidate are discarded.

-\paragraph{Training Setting} We use LoRA~\citep{hu2022lora} fine-tuning to distill the non-thinking mode.
-The dataset is the GSM8K training split (7.47k problems; no test data are used).
-We use the GSM8K ground truth (very short solutions, often answer-only or with a minimal one–two-step rationale) as the target, without regenerating answers or rationales.
-All models are trained on 4 A100 80\,GB GPUs.
-We set the batch size to 64 and train for up to ten epochs.
-The learning rate is \(1\times10^{-5}\), with a weight decay of 0.01.
-For LoRA, the rank is set to 2, and the adapter strength \(\alpha\) is set to 8.
+All models are trained on a single node with four NVIDIA H100 GPUs.
+We set the global batch size to 64 and train for one epoch.
+The learning rate is $1\times10^{-5}$ with weight decay $0.01$.
+For LoRA, we set the rank to 32 and the scaling factor $\alpha$ to 64.
+Training is implemented with Hugging Face \texttt{SFTTrainer} integrated with DeepSpeed ZeRO-2 optimization\cite{rasley2020deepspeed}.